For general thoughts on online databases, see online databases.

 Though, If one is submitting new entries to one of the databases, though the site isn’t the best, you’re better off submitting entries to MAL, because the other sites know that MAL has the most entries and they all copy data/source entries from it.
 You improve most of sites by submitting to MAL, while it can sometimes feel like you’re wasting time submitting entries to other sites that might not have as much reach.

-AniList/Kitsu look much nicer from a developers point of view, being graphql APIs, with owners/leads who communicate much more frequently.
+AniList/ look much nicer from a developers point of view, being Graphql APIs, with owners/leads who communicate much more frequently.
+However, there are concerns with managing a large list with their API; theres a limit to how many can be shown on their web interface, and I cant really import my list

 The AniDB Title Dump may be useful for particular projects.